enricotelesca/react-scroll-animation/README.md

 Now the slides...

-the prop heightFactor of AnimatedSlidesContainer represents the how much the user have to scroll (in terms of viewport height) before reach completely the following or preceding slide
+the prop heightFactor of AnimatedSlidesContainer represents the how much the user have to scroll (in terms of viewport height) before reach completely the following or preceding slide.

 To understand the FloatingSlide and StaticSlide behaviour see the demo.
 ```
 class Demo extends Component {